tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 - Discusses various customization approaches, from using default Shiny styles to applying `shinythemes` and integrating `custom CSS`.
 - Covers `control widgets`, teaches how to create responsive interfaces, and highlights the `shinyWidgets` gallery for advanced examples.

 This building block is aimed to equipe the user with techniques for crafting user-oriented Shiny applications, making them not only functional but also visually attractive and intuitive.
+In the next building block we will dive into the concept of [reactivity](/shiny/reactivity)

 {{% /summary %}}